Coaches & Mentors

 Kirsten Jahn Richardson, Head Coach

-Hobbies: Photography, tracking her car, traveling, CrossFit
+Hobbies: Photography, traveling, CrossFit

 Favorite Color: Purple